superurdal/superscripts/README.md

 <b>Merge database: </b><br>
-Run the dbMerge.crmscript on the source database, adjusting variables as needed.
+Run the <b>dbMerge.crmscript</b> on the source database, adjusting variables as needed.
 Copy/save the output (SQL query) and run it on the SQL server to merge the databases.
 This will take some time, and in turn output some bumped values from the sequence-table.
 Note the value for attachment, as you will be using this in the next step.

 <b>Merge files: </b><br>
-Attachments: On the target database load moveAttachments.crmscript, and alter the paths as needed.
+Attachments: On the target database load <b>moveAttachments.crmscript</b>, and alter the paths as needed.
 Insert the attachment value from the previous step.
 Run it and copy/save the output.
 The output should be saved as a batch script, meaning you should create a .bat file on the server so that you can run it in order to rename and merge files from the attachment folder.

 SO_Arc: All the folders in the source SO_Arc must be renamed to <i>foldername</i>(DB_Merge).
 This can be done via the command line, using this command: <code><i>for /D %f in (C:\SuperOffice\SO_ARC*) do rename "%f" "%~nxf(DB_Merge)"</i></code><br><br>
 Copy/move SO_ARC manually from source to target destination.